Play the sound byte above to hear from a parent sharing her son’s positive experiences with The Creative Outlet Method™.

 Create – create and conduct activities with our passion for the fine arts

-Unique – celebrate every student’s unique abilities while recognizing student accomplishments with our “I Feel Good Applause”
+Unique – celebrate every participant’s unique abilities while recognizing their accomplishments with our “Ferris Wheel Round of Applause”

-Positive – develop and maintain a positive relationship with every student
+Positive – develop and maintain a positive relationship with every participant

-Support – support students so that they encourage each other to achieve their best
+Support – support participants so that they encourage each other to achieve their best

-Success – provide an environment for every student to feel successful
+Success – provide an environment for every participant to feel successful

-Joshua’s Stage offers a theatre and dance performance, a photography exhibit, and film screenings for children who complete our programs to showcase and perform in front of an audience.
-Through The Creative Outlet Method™, students engage with qualified instructors and caring peers to develop the artistic side of themselves.
+Joshua’s Stage offers a theatre and dance performance, a photography exhibit, and film screenings for participants who complete our programs to showcase and perform in front of an audience.
+Through The Creative Outlet Method™, participants engage with qualified instructors and caring peers to develop the artistic side of themselves.

-Joshua’s Stage – The Exceptional Experience for the Exceptional Child, is the premiere performance center for children ages 3 to 18 with a wide range of special needs; featuring classes, workshops, camps, performances, and exhibits in theatre arts, dance, digital photography, and filmmaking.
+Joshua’s Stage – The Exceptional Experience for Exceptional Individuals, is the premiere performance center for children ages 3 to 18 and adults with a wide range of special needs; featuring classes, workshops, camps, performances, and exhibits in theatre arts, dance, digital photography, and filmmaking.
 Typical developing children can also participate in our programs.